 #3 – Crows Can Invent

 Crows are avid tool users and will actually “invent” tools to solve problems.
-A famous example was of a crow fashioning a piece of wire into a hook to retrieve a small basket despite never seeing a wire or basket before.
+A famous example was of Betty, a New Caledonian crow (Corvus moneduloides) fashioning a piece of wire into a hook to retrieve a small bucket of meat despite never seeing a wire or bucket before.

-Crow communities have been observed holding “funerals” for their dead and have a language complex enough that a Seattle experiment using masks backfired.
+Crow communities have been observed holding “funerals” for dead crows and have a complex language.

-Not only did the temporarily captured crows remember the specific masks their captors wore, they described them to all other nearby crows and even passed that knowledge down to the next generation, resulting in anyone wearing those specific masks being attacked by any crows in eyeshot.
+Not only did the temporarily captured crows remember the specific masks their captors wore, they described them to all other nearby crows and even passed that knowledge down to the next generation.
+Five years later, people wearing the “dangerous” mask were still being attacked by any crows in eyeshot up to 3/4 miles from the original location.

 A Few Common Crow Myths